(a) The commissioner of human services shall:

 (4) maintain an advisory committee to provide recommendations in reports to the commissioner regarding program and service needs of persons with brain injuries;

-(5) investigate the need for the development of rules or statutes for the brain injury home and community-based services waiver;
+(5) investigate the need for the development of rules or statutes for the brain injury home and community-based services waiver; and

 Persons eligible for traumatic brain injury administrative case management and consultation must be eligible medical assistance recipients who have traumatic or certain acquired brain injury and are at risk of institutionalization.